 13. What happens if expected matching funds are not received?

 The available award funds for withdrawal will match the documented amount of matching funds.
-If the intended or additional matching funds are not raised, the award funds will be decreased by the amount of matching funds not raised.
+If the intended or additional matching funds are not available, the award funds will be decreased by the amount of matching funds not available.

 14. Can the matching funds source be changed?

 Yes.
 If the source of matching funds is changed, you should notify the Grant Program Office and provide the documentation.